watari-26/blackjackgame/README.md

 🃏 Blackjack Game
 A simple Blackjack game built using HTML, CSS, and JavaScript.
-The objective is to get as close to 21 as possible without exceeding it!
+The objective is to get as close to 21 without exceeding it!

 🎯 Objective
 If the sum of your cards equals 21, you win!